 The most important subcategory to determine our best ANC and runner-up categories was pure ANC.
 We wanted to concentrate on which device put out the absolute best ANC experience.
 We also kept in mind its quality in other categories.
 If a device had great ANC but scored poorly in another category, we would rethink that device for our recommendation.
 At the end of the day, our top choices need to be good headphones as well.

 For best value, we looked into the pricing of each model.
 We then compared price to pure ANC score, once again factoring in other categories to make sure the recommendation stood well enough on its own outside of ANC capability.

 Everything else we tested

-The Bose Noise Canceling Headphones 700s ranked third on pure ANC.
+The Bose Noise-Canceling Headphones 700s ranked third on pure ANC.
 Scoring one or two points below the WH-1000XM3s in our tests, these headphones mute a lot of the deeper hums that accompanied our test conditions.
 They also excel at reducing overall volume, almost as much as the Sony cans.
 With the Bose Music app, you can customize ANC and select favorites from 10 different levels.
-A button on the left cup can be used to switch between three selections, as well as toggle transparency mode.
-You'll also enjoy these headphones' crisp and clear playback with stronger bass than that of the Beats Solo Pros, as well as better comfort.
+A button on the left cup can be used to switch between three selections and toggle transparency mode.
+You’ll also enjoy these headphones’ crisp and clear playback with stronger bass than that of the Beats Solo Pros and better comfort.
 In fact, they scored best in comfort in our over-ear headphones review.